KraverekPL/Jerry-Discord-Bot/README.md

 5. **Fibonacci Sequence:**
    - `!fib <limit>`: Calculates and sends the Fibonacci sequence up to the specified limit.

+### Keyword Responses
+The bot also responds to specific keywords in messages.
+Check `resources/keywords_responses.txt` for the list of keywords and corresponding responses.

 ### Events
 - **on_ready:**
   - Event handler called when the bot is ready.
 Displays the bot's name and ID upon successful login.